 5.8.2 The upper sections of the containers and inverter houses will be visible above the hedge line, less so in summer.
 The proposed customer substation will be screened by the existing hedge alongside the PRoW.
-The sensitivity of the view is Medium (a local footpath) and
+The sensitivity of the view is Medium (a local footpath) and the magnitude of change Medium (winter and summer), resulting in a Moderate adverse effect, winter and summer.

 5.8.3 It is proposed to screen the BESS with tree planting.
 It will be possible to use fast growing species such as poplar, willow and alder in the valley floor.
 It should be possible to form an effective screen in both winter and summer.
 After 10 years the residual effect will be Neutral in winter and summer as the fields comprising the Site will appear to be replaced by woodland, an equally valid component of a rural landscape.
-After 20 years the effect will be Neutral be Neutral in winter and summer.
+After 20 years the effect will be Neutral in winter and summer.